 Woodmont Christian Preschool is licensed by the Tennessee Department of Human Services Child Care Services to serve children from 4 months to 5 years of age.
 The Child Care Evaluation and Report Card Program is required for all licensed child care providers in Tennessee.
 During the annual review for license renewal, the State evaluates 7 areas of quality: Director's qualifications or experience, education, and training; Education, training, and previous work experience of teaching staff; Compliance history; Parent and family involvement; Ratios and group sizes; Center's pay and benefit plans for staff; Program assessment (on-site observation).
-In addition to annual unannounced visits, the Tennessee Department of Human Services conducts unannounced visits to perform inspections of the classrooms, programs and facility records.
+In addition to annual unannounced visits, the Tennessee Department of Human Services conducts announced and unannounced visits to perform inspections of the classrooms, programs and facility records.

 At WCPS, we believe the primary goal of discipline is to teach children self-discipline and self-control.
 This discipline approach recognizes and values children as human beings.
 We believe children should be treated with respect and balance their freedom with responsibilities.
 This is accomplished by setting limits, providing choices within those limits and using natural and logical consequences as the basis for discipline.
 Positive reinforcement and redirection allow our teachers to guide children as they make behavioral choices.